varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 Sign in with your Apple ID to [developer.apple.com][apple-dev].
 Then, open the [Certificate listing][apple-certificate-list] under the iOS Dev Center.

-Click on the plus button in the upper right corner, and follow the instructions on the screen about creating a Certificate Request and uploading it to Apple.
+Click on the plus button in the upper right corner.
+Under the **Distribution** category, select the **App Store and Ad Hoc** option.
+Click **Continue** and follow the instructions on the screen about creating a Certificate Signing Request via Keychain Access, and uploading it to Apple.

 After you're done, it takes a couple of moments for Apple to generate the iOS Distribution Certificate for you.
-Once it's done, you can find it under the Distribution category:
+You can then find it under the Distribution category:

 <img src="/steroids/images/ios_build/download_certificate.png">

-Download the `.cer` file to your computer, and then double-click it to add it to your Keychain.
+Download the `.cer` file to your computer, and then double-click on it to add it to your Keychain.

-Next, open Keychain Access and find your iPhone Developer certificate.
+Next, open Keychain Access and find your iPhone Distribution certificate.
+Expand it: it should have the private key that you generated with your Certificate Signing Request.

 <img src="/steroids/images/ios_build/export_certificate.png">